 Without giving away the secret sauce, basically, we are utilizing multiple data sources to figure out these instances when Google is highly inflating the search volume.
 Then we are combining all the data from the different sources we have (including Google) to figure out just about where the True Volume stands for the keyword.
 Currently, the problem is mostly with higher volume keywords.
 Lower volume keywords (under 1000 searches per month) aren’t as affected by these close variant groupings.

 As always we are doing our best to get you the most accurate data.
 The release of the True Volume 2.0 algorithm is a great step forward in doing that.
 During the rollout of the algorithm you may notice some data inconsistencies while all of our servers sync to the new changes.
-This should be resolved within a few weeks of the release.
+This will be an on-going process.
 We will be consistently tweaking and fine-tuning things as we go along to keep the algorithm as accurate as possible and to hopefully stop you from ever getting fooled by these close variant keywords.